sagark4/sicp/README.md

 Exercises 1.1 and 1.2 skipped.

 ### Exercise 1.3
-Some of squares of two largest numbers from given three numbers.
+Sum of squares of two largest numbers from given three numbers.
 ```scheme
 (define (square a)
   (* a a))